opsone-ch/documentation/mailserver/client.rst

 .. note:: ActiveSync is not a complete Microsoft Exchange replacement.
 We recommend IMAP for most clients.
 ActiveSync can be useful for e.g. Android.

+If your email client asks you for ``IMAP Path Prefix``, you can leave this value empty.
+All relevant folders are located directly in the root directory of the mailbox.

 Mozilla Thunderbird
 -------------------